kdeldycke/kevin-deldycke-blog/readme.md

 ## License

-The content of this repository is copyrighted (c) 2004-2024 Kevin Deldycke.
+The content of this repository is copyrighted © 2004-2024 Kevin Deldycke.

 Unless contrary mention, the content of this repository is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC